 On April 3, NSTAR filed an Agreement for Design, Engineering and Construction services between itself and National Grid (the "D&E Agreement").
 The purpose of the D&E Agreement is to set forth the terms and conditions under which National Grid will reimburse NSTAR for the costs associated with performing design, engineering and construction services on jurisdictional transmission facilities necessary for NEP to interconnect one of its retail customers (the Wynn Casino).
 NSTAR requested that the D&E Agreement be accepted for filing as of the date of filing, April 3, 2018.
-Comments on this filing are due on or before April 24.
+Comments on this filing were due on or before April 24; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).